 - Students can sell many lower-priced items, like beef jerky, to their peers.

-- Occasionally schools report that money is not returned by the seller after the product has been distributed for making sales.
+- Occasionally schools report that the seller does not return money after the product has been distributed for making a sale.

-Determining the best possible fundraiser for your school may not be easy; however considering the pros and cons of the various options can help you make the right choice in the end.
+Determining the best possible fundraiser for your school may not be easy; however, considering the pros and cons of the various options can help you make the right choice.